 The Essential Documents You Need to Start Your Private Practice

 But here’s the good news: It doesn’t have to be overwhelming.
-In this post, I’ll break down the essential documents you need to get your practice up and running—and I’ll even show you how to make it easier with my Essential Paperwork Packet.
+In this post, I’ll break down the essential documents you need to get your practice up and running—including a helpful checklist and private practice tools for therapists—and I’ll even show you how to make it easier with my Essential Paperwork Packet.
 Let’s dive in!

 Essential forms for private practice therapists, including consent forms and superbills.